intmus/inttheory19-20/_17-mode-mixture/a1-ex-intromodemix.md

 ## Mode mixture (modal interchange)

 Look at the following chart of the chords of parallel major and minor keys.
-How many common chords are there?
-Does you answer fit with your perception of two keys that are distantly-related by the definition we used in when studying modulation?
+Compare the chords built off each diatonic scale degree. (e.g. I to i, ii to ii<sup>o</sup> How many of these chord match qualities?
+Does your answer fit with your perception of two keys that are distantly-related?

 C major | Chord | Chord | C minor
  --- | --- | --- | ---